Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/scatter-map/scatter-map.md

 ## Scatter Maps Zoom

-Scatter maps allow you to zoom in and focus on an area, where the markers are more densely plotted, or such that is not part of the _Map_ dropdown (e.g. the Balkan Peninsula).
+Scatter maps allow you to zoom in and focus on an area, where the markers are more densely plotted, or such that is not part of the _Map_ drop-down (e.g. the Balkan Peninsula).
 You can even save the zoomed area and keep this view in the dashboard.

 When the map is [maximized](~/docs/analytics/dashboards/dashboards-interactions.html#maximized-view), you can zoom in and out in *Dashboard View mode* or in the *Visualization Editor* too.